-Interest income, net: We generate interest income through short-term cash investments, marketable securities, and product sales on an installment basis, under lease arrangements, or in exchange for the rights to sell and retain advertising revenues from displays, which result in long-term receivables.
+Interest income, net: We generate interest income through short-term cash investments, marketable securities, and product sales on an installment basis, under lease arrangements, or in exchange for the rights to sell and retain advertising revenues from displays, which generates interest income from long-term receivables.
 Interest expense is comprised primarily of interest costs on long-term marketing obligations and the unused portion of our line of credit.

-Interest income was relatively flat in the second quarter of fiscal 2013 compared to the same period one year ago.
-Interest expense decreased slightly in the second quarter of fiscal 2013 as compared to the same period in fiscal 2012 due to reduced levels of outstanding debt on our line of credit.
+Interest income was relatively flat in the third quarter of fiscal 2013 compared to the same period one year ago.
+Interest expense decreased slightly in the third quarter of fiscal 2013 as compared to the same period in fiscal 2012 due to the full repayment of outstanding debt on our line of credit in China.

-Other income (expense), net: We realized an increase of \$0.2 million in income from the net result of other income and expenses for the second quarter of fiscal 2013 as compared to the same period one year ago due to a decrease in foreign currency losses for changes in the fair value of currency hedges, which are generally offset by net gains in the hedged transactions and various other non-operating gains.
+Other expense, net: We realized an increase of \$0.2 million in expenses from the net result of other income and expenses for the third quarter of fiscal 2013 as compared to the same period one year ago due to an increase in foreign currency losses for changes in the fair value of currency hedges and various other non-operating gains.